Alcoa Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Alcoa options trades today is 1858.22 with a total volume of 2,785.00.
+This data can help you track the liquidity and interest for Alcoa's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Alcoa's big money trades within a strike price range of $35.0 to $85.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Alcoa's whale activity within a strike price range from $50.0 to $110.0 in the last 30 days.

 Alcoa Option Volume And Open Interest Over Last 30 Days